 Svend White is an Information Technology consultant and occasional Muslim activist.
 He currently lives with his wife and daughter in Oklahoma.
 He was raised a Muslim in Boston and has lived and/or worked in Europe, South Asia and the Persian Gulf.
 He has a Masters Degree in Religion (Islamic Studies) from the University of Georgia, Athens.
 His work has been published in several scholarly journals and he has contributed chapters and encyclopedia entries to scholarly volumes on Islam and Muslims.
-He is also has written for some prominent related online and print media, including Q-News, Islamica Magazine, ReligionDispatches.com, openDemocacy.net , and altmuslim.com.
+He has also written for some prominent related online and print media, including Q-News, Islamica Magazine, ReligionDispatches.com, openDemocacy.net , and altmuslim.com.

 Haroon Moghul is a doctoral candidate at Columbia University, a Fellow at the Institute for Social Policy and Understanding, and an Associate Editor at Religion Dispatches.
 He speaks frequently at mosques, universities, and conferences across the country and internationally.
 His first novel, The Order of Light (Penguin, 2006), was an eerie forecasting of the Arab Spring, featuring angry young men and women lighting themselves on fire to protest the injustices of an authoritarian Middle East.
 This spring, he gave a number of lectures explaining the Arab Spring through Star Wars.
 Born in New England, he’s lived in New York City for much of the last decade and is a lifelong Lakers fan.
 This May, he led almost 50 North American Muslims on a tour of the Muslim heritage of Spain, which he plans to expand to Bosnia and Turkey in the coming year.